Xoli-Nxiweni/CodeTribeProfile/README.md

 ---

-Thank you for exploring the Portfolio of Evidence/Projects Template!
-We hope it helps you showcase your achievements effectively.
+Thank you for exploring my Portfolio of Evidence!